Supporting human development globally

 SEEK Development draws on deep content expertise in its areas of focus, and consolidated knowledge in strategy and policy, organizational development and change management, as well as evaluation and research methods.

-SEEK is currently looking to fill the following positions:
+SEEK is currently looking to fill the following position:

 SEEK Development led a group of global health experts and economists, including former US Treasury Secretary Lawrence Summers, on a study published in the Lancet that finds a dramatic shortfall in donor funding for key global health issues.
 The study is available free of charge here